Read about the features and benefits of the physiologic Freestyle™ bioprosthesis.

 Maximum blood flow

-The Freestyle™ valve provides industry leading hemodynamic performance.
-Studies have shown Freestyle™, with it’s stentless design, has significantly better hemodynamic performance than stented or mechanical aortic surgical valves.3,4 Hemodynamic results with Freestyle™ have shown:
+The Freestyle™ valve provides industry-leading hemodynamic performance.
+Studies have shown the Freestyle™ valve, with its stentless design, has significantly better hemodynamic performance than stented or mechanical aortic surgical valves.3,4 Hemodynamic results with the Freestyle™ valve have shown:

 - Larger post-operative effective orifice areas (EOA) than stented or mechanical valves3